willythor/SoftSysBasicBash/Markdown/proposal.md

+#Basic Bash Project Proposal
+##David Abrahams and Will Thorbecke

 ## Goal
 Create a basic terminal like interface that allows a user to traverse their file structure using simple commands such as `cd`, `ls`, `pwd` and `mkdir`,